Rotary Club of Hebden Bridge

-Rotary Club of Hebden Bridge (“we”) promise to respect the confidentiality of any personal data you share with us to keep it safe, and we will always take every effort to protect your privacy.
+The Rotary Club of Hebden Bridge (“we”) promise to respect the confidentiality of any personal data you share with us, and to keep it safe, and we will always take every effort to protect your privacy.
 [For the purpose of this privacy notice, The Rotary Club of Hebden Bridge also includes The Rotary Club of Hebden Bridge Trust Fund]

 We pride ourselves on our honesty and openness and will always be clear how, when, and why we collect and process your information; we promise we will never do anything with your details that you wouldn’t reasonably expect.

-Developing a better understanding of our supporters, including applicants and entrants in all our fund-raising events such as, but not exclusively, the Hebden Bridge Vintage Weekend and the Hebden Bridge Easter Monday Duck Race, and donors is crucial.
-Your personal data allows us to manage and provide the services you are entitled to.
+Developing a better understanding of our members, donors, supporters, and customers is crucial, and your personal data allows us to manage membership details and provide the services you have asked for and are entitled to.

 We collect information in the following ways: